Aaron Boone: New York Yankees (2003)

-The New York Yankees acquired Boone from the Reds for Brandon Claussen, Charlie Manning and cash on July 31, 2003.
+The New York Yankees acquired Boone from the Reds for Brandon Claussen, Charlie Manning, and cash on July 31, 2003.
 In 54 games after the trade, he hit .254 with a .720 OPS, six home runs and 31 RBIs.

-During Game 7 of the 2003 American League Championship Series (ALCS), Boone hit a walk-off home run in the 11th inning, off of Tim Wakefield, which gave the Yankees a 6–5 victory over the Boston Red Sox, thus prolonging the Curse of the Bambino.
+During Game 7 of the 2003 American League Championship Series (ALCS), Boone hit a walk-off home run in the 11th inning, off Tim Wakefield, which gave the Yankees a 6–5 victory over the Boston Red Sox, thus prolonging the Curse of the Bambino.
 The New York Daily News dubbed the play the "Curse of the Boonebino".
 This home run was rated the ninth-best home run of all time on Baseball Tonight.
 Afterward, some Red Sox fans called Boone "Aaron Fucking Boone," much as they called Bucky Dent "Bucky Fucking Dent."

 In January 2004, Boone tore the anterior cruciate ligament in his left knee during a pick-up basketball game.
-The game violated the standard MLB player contract, which forbids taking part in off-season basketball, skiing and surfing.
+The game violated the standard MLB player contract, which forbids taking part in off-season basketball, skiing, and surfing.
 The Yankees immediately hinted that they would terminate his contract.

 Soon after trading for Alex Rodriguez to play third base, the Yankees released Boone on February 27, 2004.